Cornouaille: Etymology

-A Corn-/Kern- name was used in reference to the resettling of the new wave Celts from Great Britain in formerly Dumnonian-seized lands.
-This is related to the difference between Grande-Bretagne (Great Britain) and Bretagne (Brittany) in French, with Brittany having originally been thought of a British colony (and the second such in the same area).
-In Breton, Cornouaille is known as Kernev or Bro-Gernev, and in Latin as Cornugallia or Cornubia.
-In Cornish, Kernev is written Kernow, but the pronunciation is the same.
+A Corn-/Kern- name was used in reference to resettlement by a second wave of Celts from Great Britain in formerly Dumnonian-seized lands.
+This is related to the distinction made in French between Grande-Bretagne (Great Britain) and Bretagne (Brittany) – Brittany having originally been thought of as a British colony (and the second such in the same area).
+Cornouaille is known in Breton as Kernev or Bro-Gernev, and in Latin as Cornugallia or Cornubia.
+In Cornish, Kernev is written Kernow, but the name is pronounced the same in both languages.

 History

 Strong contacts between Armorica (a larger region than the Duchy of Brittany or modern Brittany) and southern Britain had already been noted by Julius Caesar.
 Native British troops were hired to support the usurpation of Magnus Maximus, who is said to have settled them in Armorica.
 Settlements expanded when invading Anglo-Saxons expanded westward within Britain.
 Strong links existed in the 6th century between the British and Armorican territories.
 Legends about King Arthur and the Matter of Britain make frequent reference to the maritime connections between the peoples of Wales, southern Ireland, Cornwall in southwestern Britain and the early kingdoms of Brittany, cf. the tale of Tristan and Iseult.

 The existence of an ancient district in Anjou called "la Cornuaille" has led to the hypothesis that Cornouaille may have been a geographical or military label for all of southern Brittany as far as the northern shore of Domnonée in the 6th or 7th century.

 At the origin of this feudal county, the reigning dynasty acceded to a dukedom of the region, which then passed to the Ancient Lord-Bishop of Quimper.